-At retirement, a participant may elect to receive distributions as:
+At retirement, any participant may elect to receive distributions as:

 - a partial or total lump sum distribution, sometimes with significant tax consequences; or